cloud-elements/doc-builder/README.md

-#docbuilder
+#doc-builder
 =========
-Self-documents RESTful services by analyzing the request and response JSON payloads
+Self-documents RESTful services by analyzing the request and response JSON payloads and generating the Swagger JSON documentation.

 #Setup
 =========